FluegelsApps/iot-utilities/docs/aruba/aruba_iot_configuration_guide.md

 -   `ap-group` - has to be replaced with the AP group name the configuration should be enabled on (multiple statements are required for multiple groups) (ArubaOS only)

 >***Note:***
+>The [ABB Ability™ Smart Sensor](https://new.abb.com/motors-generators/service/advanced-services/smart-sensor) integrartion is levaraging the [BLE data forwarding service](#ble-data-forwarding) which is enabled by default for the device class *ability-smart-sensor* in ArubaOS/Aruba Instant 8.7.x.x.
+There is manual configuration supported for BLE data forwarding in this version.

+>***Note:***
 >The [Baltimore CyberTrust Root certificate (BaltimoreCyberTrustRoot.crt.pem)](https://www.digicert.com/kb/digicert-root-certificates.htm) has to be installed on the Aruba infrastructure when connecting the [ABB Ability™ Smart Sensor platform](https://new.abb.com/motors-generators/service/advanced-services/smart-sensor).
 Please see the [Aruba CLI Reference - Importing Certificates](#aruba-cli-reference---importing-certificates) for details.

 **ArubaOS**